UK Number Plates Explained - Order Your New 71 Reg Plate Now

 If you aren’t familiar with the format of UK number plates, you may not know that car registrations for new vehicles change twice a year, every 6 months.
 This happens first in March, and then again 6 months later in September.

-The first batch of reg plates issued in March will always take the last 2 digits of the year we are in (we’re in the year 2021 so the digits used will be 21).
+The first batch of reg plates issued in March will always take the last 2 digits of the year we are in (we’re in the year 2021 so the digits used were 21).
 This is something we call an Age Identifier registration prefix - it will help you identify the age of a car by letting you know when it was registered so you can quickly calculate how old or new it is.

 In front of the Age Identifier will be the Local Memory Tag registration prefix.
 This will tell you where the car was registered.
 The last 3 letters that appear after the Age Identifier are generated randomly and have no intended meaning.
 And there it is, you have your very own unique 7-digit registration number.